the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 * git
 * wget

+### 2. Download Portacle
-2. Now, download **Portacle** from https://portacle.github.io and extract it to a location of your choice (I'd recommend your home folder). **NOTE:** if you already have portacle in use, I heavily recommend using a separate installation dedicated to Mégra.
+Now, download **Portacle** from https://portacle.github.io and extract it to a location of your choice (I'd recommend your home folder). **NOTE:** if you already have portacle in use, I heavily recommend using a separate installation dedicated to Mégra.

+### 3. Get Mégra
-3. Open a terminal.
+Open a terminal.
 In the terminal, navigate to the portacle folder (that is, the folder you just extracted) and execute the following line.
 This will download the installation script:

 ```wget https://raw.githubusercontent.com/the-drunk-coder/megra/master/portacle-bootstrap-linux.sh```